zhijieshi/cse3666/myhdl/README.md

         (venv) PS C:\Users\YourNetID>

 Continue to install MyHDL package with `pip` in this environment.
-Remember to activate the virtual environment before you run any Python scripts that use MyHDL.
+Remember to activate the virtual environment before you run any Python scripts that require MyHDL.

 Once in the virtual environment, we need to use `python` to run Python scripts.
-Do not use `py`.
-It starts Python in the native system environment.
+Do not use `py`, which starts Python in the native system environment.

 ### Pip command